fletchly/cst391/milestones/milestone3/README.md

 ### Changes
 - Notes now have a UUID instead of an integer ID.
 UUIDs are stored as a binary(16) type in the database, and converted to strings when they are queried.
 The MySql server manages UUID creation.
+- The Note model no longer has an append() method.
+Instead, content can be appended directly.

 ### Issues
 - Because note IDs are stored as binary(16), the OkPacket always returns insertId: 0 when creating and updating notes.